JyotiHambir-BC/travel-bliss/README.md

   The live link can be found here - [Travel Bliss](https://jyotihambir-bc.github.io/travel-bliss/)

 ## Credits
+- [Unsplash](https://unsplash.com/s/photos/travel) for downloaded images for cards.

 ### Media
 - All images were donloaded from google

 ### Acknowledgments
 -